About Our Chapter

 An overview of the membership process includes:

-- Timeline: Applications for Membership are accepted during the Annual Membership Drive from October through January each year for daughters in grades 6th and 7th -9th (if class is not already full) at the time of the Membership Drive.
+- Timelines: Applications for Membership are accepted during the Annual Membership Drive from January through February each year for daughters in grades 6th and 7th -9th (if class is not already full) at the time of the Membership Drive.
 This process moves pretty quickly so it’s important to stay on top of the deadlines and process.

 - Residence: A Prospective Member in the Heart of Dallas shall reside in private or public schools in North Dallas, Park Cities, Lakewood, Lake Highlands, Preston Hollow and Dallas areas.